dshah2008/dshah2008.github.io/pump_it_up.md

 \
 On the other hand, the Functional class has very high Recall.
 It has fewer False Negatives than False Positives, which means that very few Functional pumps are being predicted as Non-Functional.\
 \
 If we were to prioritize the business objective over the competition scores, we would focus on improving the Non-Functional Recall and Functional Precision.
 This is because predicting Non-Functional pumps as Functional is very costly in terms of health hazards.
-This is explained in the next Business Impact section.\
+This is explained in the Business Impact section.\
 \
 **Business Impact**\
+\
+Although there is no scope for our model to be actually used by the Tanzanian Government, we have analyzed its business impact for our own learning.\
+\
+As of today, the government does not have enough resources to inspect every waterpoint in the country.
+With the help of our predictions, the Functional waterpoints can be identified and used to improve water allocation across communities.
+The Non-Functional waterpoints can be removed so that people do not have to consume unclean and harmful water.
+For the Functional-Needs-Repair waterpoints which constitute just 7% of the total, if correctly identified, maintenance and repair can easily be arranged.\
+\
+Improving water access with our predictions could have a massive impact financially and on people's health.
+It is esimtated that 43% of Tanzanians do not have access to safe drinking water.
+23,900 children under the age of 5 also die every year due to water-borne diseases.
+70% of the Tanzania Govt health budget (~700 million USD) is spent on diseases linked to lack of clean water and sanitation.\
+\
+Based on these figures and a few assumptions, we estimate that each Non-Functional or FNR waterpoint predicted as Functional would cost 6200 USD in terms of healthcare and medical infrastructure costs, as well as 0.7 lives of infants.
+Each Functional waterpoint predicted as NF or FNR would result in additional inspection and labor cost of 200 USD.
+These estimates help us map the costs to our confusion matrix.\
+\